 Dr. David Victor (03:03):

-Well, right in this country right now, it means taking all the fuel out of the, out of the reactor and out of the spent fuel pools, putting it into dry cask storage, leaving that on site because we have no place for that fuel to go.
+Well, right in this country right now, it means taking all the fuel out of the reactor and out of the spent fuel pools, putting it into dry cask storage, leaving that on-site because we have no place for that fuel to go.
 That is the central political challenge for this country, around this challenge that other countries have addressed, frankly, better than we have.
 And then it also involves dismantling the site, which is almost as complex and expensive as building a nuclear plant.
-It involves figuring out which pieces you remove first, involves decontaminating a lot of stuff, figuring out how to take the most radioactive parts, reactor vessels and so on, cut them up robotically, put them into their own dry cask storage systems and store them basically in the same way you’d store spent nuclear fuel.
-And then huge, huge volumes of lower level waste that needs to go to special repositories.
+It involves figuring out which pieces you remove first, involves decontaminating a lot of stuff, figuring out how to take the most radioactive parts, reactor vessels, and so on, cut them up robotically, put them into their own dry cask storage systems and store them basically in the same way you’d store spent nuclear fuel.
+And then huge, huge volumes of lower-level waste that needs to go to special repositories.
 In the case of the San Onofre plant, most of that will go to Clive Utah, which is a facility just west of Salt Lake City.